 By Ram Kaushik

-The repeated crisis in Rajasthan is likely to end soon as Rajasthan chief minister Ashok Gehlot met his counterpart in Chhattisgarh Bhupesh Baghel to resolve the dispute over mining rights at the Parse-kente coal field in Chhattisgarh.
+The repeated power crisis in Rajasthan is likely to end soon as Rajasthan chief minister Ashok Gehlot met his counterpart in Chhattisgarh Bhupesh Baghel to resolve the dispute over mining rights at the Parse-kente coal field in Chhattisgarh.

 Official Sources confirmed that agenda of the meeting was to explore the possibility of starting mining coal at mines in the Parsa-kente field.